aurelius-in/TALON/docs/architecture/HLD.md

 ## 8. Conclusion

 This High‑Level Design outlines how TALON will enable Blue Eagle Robotics to unify vision and infrastructure automation under a single, secure control plane.
-By adhering to recognised architecture documentation sections and emphasising security measures【662282491649061†L104-L128】, TALON provides a robust foundation for achieving business goals.
-The defined success metrics align with modern cloud architecture evaluation criteria【728567826932342†L108-L118】 and will help BER assess the platform’s effectiveness over time.
+By adhering to recognised architecture documentation sections and emphasising security measures, TALON provides a robust foundation for achieving business goals.
+The defined success metrics align with modern cloud architecture evaluation criteria and will help BER assess the platform’s effectiveness over time.
 With careful implementation and ongoing governance, TALON can deliver reliable, auditable automation that scales with the organisation’s needs.